TampereJS/tamperejs-org/docs/modules/stickers/README.md

 ### Stickers

-Physical stickers available at community events
+Physical stickers available at all community events

 ## Dependencies